ska-telescope/ska-oso-services/docs/src/internal/module_view.rst

    project evolves and when a final structure is established and agreed upon.

-The module view in :numref:`figure1` provides a high-level overview of the main components of the oso-services and major interactions between them.
-A detailed view module views of the osdmapper and pht and provided in  :numref:`osdmapper_view` and :numref:`pht_view` respectively.
-The module view of the pht shows interactions for the proposals and proposal.
+The module view in :of the oso-services provides a high-level overview of the main components of the oso-services and major interactions between them.
+Detailed view module views of the osdmapper and pht and are also provided in  focused views.

-.. _figure1:
+The module view of the 'pht' shows interactions for the proposals, proposal managemnt and associated modules.

 .. figure:: diagrams/module_top_view.svg
    :width: 800
+   :align: center
    :alt: Module View Diagram of the oso-services

-.. _osdmapper_view:
+   High level module view diagram of the oso-services

 .. figure:: diagrams/module_view_osd.svg
    :width: 800
    :align: center
    :alt: Module View Diagram of the OsdMapper

-.. _pht_view:
+   Module View Diagram of the OsdMapper

 .. figure:: diagrams/module_view_pht.svg
    :width: 800
    :align: center
    :alt: Module View Diagram of the PHT

+   Module View Diagram of the PHT